jsjoeio/timezoner-extension/README.md

 ## Authors

 * **Shawn Wang** - *Initial work* - [sw-yx](https://github.com/sw-yx)
+He created `create-react-app-parcel` which served as a quick boilerplate for this project.
 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/jsjoeio/timezoner-extension/blob/master/LICENSE.md) file for details